lucianhanga/docu/node/express.md

 Steps to define correct RESTfull API:

 1. Separate your API into `logical resources`
-2. Expose structuerd URLs for each resource
+2. Expose structured URLs for each resource
 3. Use `HTTP methods` (verbs) to operate on resources
 4. Send and receive data in `JSON` format
 5. Be **stateless**